mathmusicoverlord/orthrus/docsrc/rst/add_new_attributes_using_queries.rst

     >>> print(ds.metadata.query(shedders_query).shape)
     (116, 11)

-Now that we have queries for both the classes, we can use these queries to create a new attribute in the :py:attr:`metadata <datasci.core.dataset.DataSet.metadata>` DataFrame.
+Now that we have queries for both the classes, we can use these queries to create a new attribute in the :py:attr:`metadata <orthrus.core.dataset.DataSet.metadata>` DataFrame.
 First, we need to create a dictionary, where the keys are the labels for the attribute and the values are the queries we defined above.
-Next, we will use :py:meth:`generate_attr_from_queries <datasci.core.dataset.DataSet.generate_attr_from_queries>` method to add a new attribute.
+Next, we will use :py:meth:`generate_attr_from_queries <orthrus.core.dataset.DataSet.generate_attr_from_queries>` method to add a new attribute.
 ::
     >>> qs = {'controls': controls_query, 'shedders': shedders_query}
     >>> new_attribute_name = 'Response'